Altinn/altinn-studio-docs/content/altinn-api/_index.md

 ![Flow chart for instantiation](instantiate-for-an-instance-owner.png "Instantiate for instance owner")

 A multipart formdata should contain the instance json document and the data element files of the instance.
-The first part should be the instance.
+The first part should be *instance* which contains the json template to create an instance from.
 The subsequent parts must have a name that correspond to the element types defined in application metadata.
-Hence the *default* name corresponds to the default element type (data model) of the application.
+They may have a filename.
+Hence the *model1* and *certificate* names correspond to data types defined in the application metadata.
 If more data elements are needed they must be defined in the application metadata.

 ```http
 Content-Type: multipart/form-data; boundary="abcdefg"